Working Dogs

 About the Spanish Mastiff

-The Spanish Mastiff is a very large working dogs known for its balanced nature and highly intelligent mind.
-Better suited to homes with space, the Spanish Mastiff is best matched with experienced owners.
+The Spanish Mastiff is a very large working dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, better suited to homes with outdoor space, the Spanish Mastiff is best matched with experienced owners.
 Typically standing 26 to 35 inches and weighing 140 to 220 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Working Dogs group, the Spanish Mastiff brings a distinct combination of traits that sets it apart.
 The Spanish Mastiff has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Spanish Mastiff loves being close to its people and forms strong bonds with every member of the household.